IBM/container-service-getting-started-wt/Stage1/README.md

-# Stage 1 - Initial Application Deployment
+# Lab 1 - Set Up And Deploy Your First Application

 This stage of the tutorial walks through pushing an image of an application to the IBM Containers Registry and deploying a basic application to a cluster